se-edu/guides/tutorials/javaFxPart4.md

 import javafx.scene.layout.HBox;

 /**
- * An example of a custom control using FXML.
- * This control represents a dialog box consisting of an ImageView to represent the speaker's face and a label
+ * Represents a dialog box consisting of an ImageView to represent the speaker's face
- * containing text from the speaker.
+ * and a label containing text from the speaker.
  */
 public class DialogBox extends HBox {
     @FXML